lawlorbrenden2/startup/notes.md

 ## React Part 2: Reactivity

-This was a lot of fun to see it all come together.
-I had to keep remembering to use React state instead of just manipulating the DOM directly.

-Handling the toggling of the checkboxes was particularly interesting.
+This was certainly a lot of work, and I'm still not 100% certain I accounted for everything.
+I tried my best to use lots of hooks whenever I could, and I have learned a lot about them.

 ```jsx
 <div className="input-group sound-button-container">